magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 What if someone changes a setting in the staging Admin?
 You'll have to go back and make the same change on integration; otherwise, next time you deploy to staging, the old settings are enabled.

 Instead of doing that, we enable you to store your settings in `app/etc/config.local.php` which is managed in Git.
-(Because there's no Git user in integration, staging, or production, you must add the changes to `config.local.php` in your local system.)
+(Because there's no Git user in integration, staging, or production, you must add the changes to `config.local.php` in your local system and push it to the integration server.)
 In addition, any setting in `config.local.php` is _not editable_ in the Admin.

 The following figure shows a high-level overview of this process.